barrelstrength/sprout-docs/docs/lists/installing-and-updating-craft-3.md

 ## Installation via Composer

-1. Open your terminal and go to your Craft project:<br>`cd /path/to/project`
+1. Open your terminal and go to your Craft project:<br> `cd /path/to/project`
-2. Then tell Composer to load the plugin:<br>`composer require barrelstrength/sprout-encode-email`
+2. Then tell Composer to load the plugin:<br> `composer require barrelstrength/sprout-lists`
 3. In the Control Panel, go to _Settings → Plugins_ and select “Install”